MaskyS/Studento/README.md

 # Studento

 ## The only app you need for acing your IGCSE!

 This app is a WIP, but here's a small description of what's to come:

 #### Past Papers
--  Studento allows you to access O Level and A Level past papers & marking schemes offlin(after the first run).
+-  Studento allows you to access O Level and A Level past papers & marking schemes offline(after the first run).
 There is no more need to browse through websites and remember complicated codes so you can get the right paper.
 You can consistently keep track of the papers you've completed and how many marks you've earned on each of them.